jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

 ## The solution

 I spent long hours to try and figure what could be done.
-Wrote quite a lot of prototype code, which I always had to throw.
+Wrote quite a lot of prototype code, which I always had to throw away.

 Eventually, one prototype worked.